 GreenTEA is about helping people to make the transition to a more sustainable lifestyle, one which is less dependent on burning fossil fuels.
 The emphasis is on grassroots action and building a more resilient community, enabling us to live within the planet’s resources.
 We can offer advice and support on lowering your carbon footprint by looking at the key areas outlined in the tabs above.
 We work with residents across the Eynsham, Aston, Cassington, Farmoor, Freeland, Long Hanborough, Standlake, and Stanton Harcourt areas.
-For more information on the Transition movement, please scoll down.
+For more information on the Transition movement, please scroll down.

-Email Secretary - Ros Kent
+Email Secretary - Helena Nielsen

 Email Chair - Tony Bovey